Infocatcher/Custom_Buttons/README.md

-#### Usage
+Ôªø#### Usage
 * Install **[Custom Buttons](https://addons.mozilla.org/addon/custom-buttons/)** extension
 * Open *.html (if exist) and click on custombutton:// link
-* or read instructions in *.js and copy code to the ìcodeî or ìinitializationî section in custom button editor
+* or read instructions in *.js and copy code to the ‚Äúcode‚Äù or ‚Äúinitialization‚Äù section in custom button editor

 #### Buttons in alphabetical order